SortedList.Item Property (Object)

 The comparer throws an exception.

-You can use the property to access a specific element in a collection by specifying the following syntax: myCollection[key].
+You can use the myCollection[key].property to access a specific element in a collection by specifying the following syntax:

 You can also use this property to add new elements by setting the value of a key that does not exist in the SortedList object (for example, myCollection["myNonexistentKey"] = myValue).
 However, if the specified key already exists in the SortedList, setting the property overwrites the old value.
 In contrast, the Add method does not modify existing elements.

-A key cannot be a null reference (Nothing in Visual Basic), but a value can be.
-To distinguish between a null reference (Nothing in Visual Basic) that is returned because the specified key is not found and a null reference (Nothing in Visual Basic) that is returned because the value of the specified key is a null reference (Nothing in Visual Basic), use the Contains method or the ContainsKey method to determine if the key exists in the list.
+A key cannot be null, but a value can be.
+To distinguish between null that is returned because the specified key is not found and null that is returned because the value of the specified key is null, use the Contains method or the ContainsKey method to determine if the key exists in the list.

 The elements of a SortedList are sorted by the keys either according to a specific IComparer implementation specified when the SortedList is created or according to the IComparable implementation provided by the keys themselves.